ryanpcmcquen/ryanpcmcquen.github.io/_posts/2015-11-28-writing-my-own-throttle.md

   };
 {% endhighlight %}

-You'll notice that we have defaults for both `delay` arguments now, which is nice, and we are only creating one global object (or none if you use this internally).
+You'll notice that we have defaults for both `delay` arguments now (the last argument for a function *should* be optional), and we are only creating one global object (or none if you use this internally).

 Find out more about [odis](https://github.com/ryanpcmcquen/odis) from his [README](https://github.com/ryanpcmcquen/odis/blob/master/README.md).